 If you’re Asian and just read the above paragraph, you must of think there’s nothing that can be done, right?

 Wrong.
-There’s A LOT that can be done to trick your genetics and force beard growth to occur, despite lower DHT, and despite having less-sensitive androgen receptors.
+There’s A LOT that can be done to trick your genetics and force new beard growth to occur, despite lower DHT, and despite having less-sensitive androgen receptors.

-In fact, I’m going to give you two extremely effective methods to turn your chin, upper lip, and cheeks from the velvety smooth hairless skin, into what can be a full-beard within the next 12-months.
+In fact, I’m going to give you three extremely effective methods to turn your chin, upper lip, and cheeks from the velvety smooth hairless skin, into what can be a full-beard within the next 12-months.

 This is not a joke nor a marketing trick, and I’m not talking about expensive beard transplants either.

 What I’m about to show you has mounting piles of anecdotal before and after results, with scientific evidence to back them up as well.

 3 Ways Asian Men Can Grow More Beard

 Minoxidil is nothing short of a miracle drug for men with weak facial hair growth.

 It was originally invented as an ulcer medication, after which the researchers quickly saw that it had some blood flow-improving effects.